larryhastings/starvote/README.md

   using `python -m starvote`:

   - You may now specify a `.starvote` file.
-    Its should be in UTF-8, and the contents should be a *starvote format election.*
+    Its contents should be a *starvote format election,* encoded using UTF-8.

   - When specifying a `.csv` file, `starvote` uses several default
     values: method is STAR Voting, seats is 1, verbosity is 1.